 The RE parallel confinement time is

-In KSTAR, the \textit{global} close flux surface forms when a plasma current is above $10 \, kA$ \cite{Lee2023PS}.
+In KSTAR, the global closed flux surface forms when a plasma current is above $10 \, kA$ \cite{Lee2023PS}.
 Hence, we estimate a stray magnetic field level $\frac{B_\perp}{B_\phi}\approx 0.2 \, \%$ and a reference plasma current for the CFSF $I_{ref}=10 \, kA$.
-This value is chosen to explain the ECE behaviors in KSTAR (see Sec. \ref{sec:validation}).
-Interestingly, the estimated confinement time is close to the empirical estimates for KSTAR (see Fig. 9 in Ref. \cite{Vries2023NF}).

-The plasma geometry is simplified: the plasma region has a circular shape with the standard minor radius $a=0.5 \, m$.
-The macroscopic RE confinement time can be found by using the interpolation as proposed in Ref. \cite{Hoppe2022JPP}:

-where $\tau_{RE,\perp}$ is described by replacing $a_r$ in Eq. \ref{eq:tauRE_cl} with $a$, and $I_{RE,ref}$ is an interpolating coefficient.
-This interpolating form (Eq. \ref{eq:tau_RE_gloabal}) may be adequate to capture the RE transport across and after the \textit{global} CFSF so applicable to the early rampup RE modelling considered in Refs. \cite{Hoppe2022JPP, deVries2025NF}.
-Indeed, the green and red curves in Fig. \ref{fig:RE_confinement}(a) indicate that $\tau_{RE}$ is saturated to $\tau_{RE,\perp}$ after the global CFSF ($I_p > I_{ref}$) when $I_{RE,ref}=I_{ref}/15$ is chosen; if $I_{RE,ref}=I_{ref}$, the simple estimate (orange and blue) can underestimate the $\tau_{RE}$ by several orders of magnitude.
-However, the transport during the \textit{local} RE CFSF needs an additional resolution.

-Here, instead of the electromagnetic description, the closed region is simply defined as a region where the plasma-induced magnetic field exceeds the stray field $B_\perp$ with the assumption that the plasma current is concentrated on a magnetic axis as usually adopted in the DYON electromagnetic modelling \cite{Kim2022NF, Kim2024NF, Kim2026NF}.
+The closed region is then prescribed as a region where the plasma-induced magnetic field exceeds the stray field $B_\perp$ with the assumption that the plasma current is concentrated on a magnetic axis as usually adopted in the DYON electromagnetic modelling \cite{Kim2022NF, Kim2024NF, Kim2026NF}; the open region is the remaining region.
 This provides a conservative prediction of the RE confinement.
 The associated minor radius is

-The simplifying model captures the \textit{global} CFSF when $I_p > 10 \, kA$ and describes the \textit{local} CFSF when $I_p < 10 \, kA$ as clarified by the evolutions of $A^{op}$ and $A^{cl}$ (Fig. \ref{fig:RE_confinement}(c)).
-Because our RE transport model separately considers $\tau_{RE}^{op}$ and $\tau_{RE}^{cl}$ during the local CFSF, $\tau_{RE}^{cl}$ represented by the red and blue curves in Fig. \ref{fig:RE_confinement}(b) is much higher than $\tau_{RE}$ in Fig. \ref{fig:RE_confinement}(a) before the global CFSF.
-Hence, we conclude that when the startup RE seed is important it is desirable to account for the dual magnetic configurations whereas when it becomes negligible either description can be used without significant impact.
+The macroscopic RE confinement time can be found by using the interpolation proposed by Ref. \cite{Hoppe2022JPP} and subsequently adopted by Refs. \cite{Matsuyama2022NF, deVries2025NF}: